Vendor Spotlight: City Street Farms

 Their project took off, with five homeowners signing up for this summer.
 As the summer progressed and they were able to show people what this idea really meant, the concept caught the attention of the community — from media outlets like the CBC to more willing yard owners than they can handle!

-"I think it's beautiful to not only plant and know how to grow your own food and teach your kids to grow their own food, but also to show your community that it's all within our reach to take care of ourselves."
+"I think it's beautiful to not only plant and know how to grow your own food and teach your kids to grow their own food, but also to show your community that it's all within our reach to take care of ourselves," Miranda said.